agnegauc/software-engineering-revision/README.md

 - [Call Stack & Execution Context](https://medium.com/openmindonline/javascript-under-the-hood-execution-context-b1b2fbf56e90)
 - The heap stores values of the variables and references of the objects in JavaScript.
 - [ECMAScript Language Specification Changelog](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/)
+- Data from databases should be fetched as readonly because it should not be modified directly.
+For example: `user: Readonly<TUser>`.

 ### React
 - [React Class Component Lifecycle into hooks](https://stackoverflow.com/questions/53464595/how-to-use-componentwillmount-in-react-hooks/62701724#62701724)